 Which Supplements Support Male Fertility?

-Male fertility plays a role in nearly half of infertility cases, making sperm health a critical part of the conception equation.
-Supplements are often used to support sperm count, motility, morphology, and DNA integrity.
+We know that conversations about fertility can sometimes feel like they're directed mainly at women, but male fertility plays a role in nearly half of infertility cases.
+That makes sperm health a critical part of the conversation — and if you're a male partner reading this, we're glad you're here.
+Men typically take these supplements to support sperm count, motility, morphology, and DNA integrity.

 L-Carnitine Tartrate

 This compound is essential for sperm energy metabolism and movement.
-Research consistently links it to improved sperm motility and overall semen quality.
-Studies typically examine doses of 1-3g daily for a minimum of 3 months; your healthcare provider can advise on appropriate dosing for your situation.
+Research links it to improved sperm motility and overall semen quality.6 Studies typically examine doses of 1-3g daily for a minimum of 3 months; your healthcare provider can advise on appropriate dosing for your situation.

 L-Arginine

-By supporting nitric oxide production, this amino acid helps improve blood flow and circulation.
-These effects may support sperm production and reproductive function.
+By supporting nitric oxide production, this amino acid helps improve your blood flow and circulation.
+These effects may support your sperm production and reproductive function.

 L-Taurine